NIGK17014U Coastal Geoscience

 - apply, evaluate and analyze methods, theory and data related to the course subjects.

 - gain an overview and understanding of research methodologies in the coastal environment

 - analyse and discuss data-sets from studies dealing with coastal processes and coastal deposits

 - give a short, concise and well-illustrated oral presentation of a research problem (on the basis of scientific papers).

-- write a short, concise report on a selected topic aimed at colleagues within research or public institutions
+- write a short, concise assignment on a selected topic aimed at colleagues within research or public institutions

-The aim of the course is to build and expand on topics taught on B.Sc. level and to gain a broad and coherent understanding of sediment transport, geomorphological processes and landforms in coastal environments.
+The aim of the course is to gain a broad and coherent understanding of sediment transport, geomorphological processes, coastal deposits and landforms in coastal environments.
 The students will be able to understand/appreciate coastal development over both short and long time spans and how (and why) changing boundary conditions (climate change; sea level change) affect these landscapes in the long term.
 This includes an appreciation of risks related to climate change along with possible adaptation strategies and measures.